googleads/google-ads-java/README.md

             api.adwords.refreshToken   --> api.googleads.refreshToken
             api.adwords.developerToken --> api.googleads.developerToken

+        If you are authenticating as a manager account, additionally you must specify:

+            api.googleads.loginCustomerId --> Manager account ID (with hyphens removed).

     **If you're accessing the Google Ads API using your own credentials...**

     *   Follow the instructions at